Updated: October 23rd, 2018

 What to leave behind:

 - YOUR CHILDREN.
-I’m fairly convinced after five years of “research” Disney parks are for adults, not kids.
+I’m fairly convinced after five years of “research” that Disney parks are for adults, not kids.
 You think it will be fine to bring your kid with you to Disney’s Epcot Center.
 But I’m afraid you’re wrong.
 Especially to an event with “…Wine Festival” right there in the title.
 If you want to have a great time and make this the BestDayEver® (I’m trademarking that.), wiping butts, picking noses, and taming tantrums is going to ruin any chance of that.
 Besides, do you really want to have to keep making excuses for going around the corner for shots of Suigei Drunken Whale sake?
 They’re going to figure it out sooner or later and tell their teachers.

 - WORK.
 Calm down Scrooge McDuck, you’re at Disney World now.
 There are no email emergencies at Disney World.
 Remember?
 Magic?
 Phones off.
 Unless this happens and you need to film in High Definition.
 Bonus advice: Don’t climb the countries.
 Hasn’t he seen Apocalypto?
 You DON’T want to go up there, bruh.